Manufactured in Spokane, WA Since 1970

 1988 - Northwest Aluminum Products

 Northwest Aluminum Products purchases House of Aluminum making it their third location.
-The other locations are Kent, WA & Yakima, WA.
+The other locations were in Kent, WA & Yakima, WA.

 1993 - Northwest Windows & Patio Doors

-Jeld-Wen, Inc purchases Northwest Aluminum Products and renames it Northwest Windows & Patio Doors.
-Northwest Windows begins manufacturing their own vinyl windows in addition to Marlin aluminum products with 150 employees and two shifts.
+Jeld-Wen, Inc. acquires Northwest Aluminum Products and rebrands it as Northwest Windows & Patio Doors.
+The company expands its operations to manufacture its own vinyl windows alongside Marlin aluminum products, operating with 150 employees across two shifts.

 1996 - Summit Window & Patio Door

-Jeld-Wen changes the name from Northwest Windows & Patio Doors to Summit Window & Patio Door.
+Jeld-Wen renames Northwest Windows & Patio Doors to Summit Window & Patio Door.

 1998 - Vinyl Window Manufacturing Ceased